Visiting the Lighthouse

 Security Gate Procedures

-The Pensacola Lighthouse and Museum sits on an active military base, Naval Air Station Pensacola.
+The Pensacola Lighthouse and Museum sits on Naval Air Station Pensacola, which is an active military base.
 All visitors must enter through a security checkpoint (see below for additional gate details).
-At high traffic times of the day/week, lines may form at the gate which can delay entrance.
-Please take the potential delay into account if you have reservations for a tour or other timed event.
+At high traffic times, lines may form at the checkpoints which can delay entrance.
+Please take the potential delay into account if you have reservations for a tour or other scheduled event.

 PLEASE NOTE: visitors from Illinois, Missouri, New Mexico, Minnesota, or Washington may require additional identification to enter through the security gate of NAS Pensacola.
 As of January 30th, 2017, the following states will be added to this list: Kentucky, Maine, Montana, Pennsylvania, and South Carolina.